 Engineering: These opsin tools have limitations that we would like to overcome through screening natural opsin diversity or through protein engineering.

-One major limitation to the development of novel engineered opsin proteins or applying new opsins found in nature is that many of them come from algal or bacterial hosts and do not express well in eukaryotic cells.
+One major limitation to the development of novel engineered opsin proteins or applying new opsins found in nature is that many of them come from algal or bacterial hosts and do not express well in eukaryotic cells of interest in neurobiology (e.g. mammalian cells).

 Making predictions using machine learning